Richard Beeman

 Richard Roy Beeman (May 6, 1942 – September 6, 2016) was an American historian and biographer specializing in the American Revolution.

+Life

-Born in Seattle, he published multiple books, and was the John Walsh Centennial Professor of History at the University of Pennsylvania.
+Born in Seattle, Beeman published multiple books, and was the John Walsh Centennial Professor of History at the University of Pennsylvania.
 Beeman was the 2003-4 Harold Vyvyan Harmsworth Professor of American History.
 He also served as the director of the Philadelphia Center for Early American Studies, on the board of trustees of the National Constitution Center, and as the editor of American Quarterly.

-He died in his home outside of Philadelphia from complications due to ALS.
+Beeman died in his home outside of Philadelphia from complications due to ALS.